darkn3rd/oop-tut/cpp/b20.destruct/README.md

 ## Purpose

+This tutorial demonstrates:

-This tutorial demonstrates how to create a destructor.
+1. How to create a destructor.

 # Notes